numberplates/plateit-api-docs/fundamentals/conventions.md

 ## System vs Company Resources

-"System" resources such as [system order statuses](/objects/system-order-status.md) or [system plate sizes](/objects/system-plate-size.md) are *read-only*.
+"System" resources such as [SystemOrderStatus](/objects/system-order-status.md) or [SystemPlateSize](/objects/system-plate-size.md) are *read-only*.
 Consider them constants that provide a backbone to the application.

 All other resources are company-specific.
 This means they are under your control and unique to the company they belong to.
-Examples include [company plates](/objects/company-plate.md) and [company products](/objects/company-product.md).
+Examples include [CompanyPlate](/objects/company-plate.md) and [CompanyProduct](/objects/company-product.md) objects.

 Some company resources will reference system resources.